What Is Earnest Money and How Does It Work?

 How To Keep Your Earnest Money Safe

-The problem that many people have with purchasing real estate is the paperwork and the bureaucracy of it all.
+The problem many people have with purchasing real estate is the paperwork and the bureaucracy of it all.

 Because things get so confusing, there have been occasions where people have lost their earnest money.